awsdocs/aws-doc-sdk-examples/javav2/example_code/keyspaces/Readme.md

-# Route 53 code examples for the SDK for Java
+# Amazon Keyspaces code examples for the SDK for Java

 ## Overview
-This README discusses how to run and test the AWS SDK for Java (v2) examples for Amazon Route 53.
+This README discusses how to run and test the AWS SDK for Java (v2) examples for Amazon Keyspaces.

-Route 53 is a highly available and scalable Domain Name System (DNS) web service.
-Route 53 connects user requests to internet applications running on AWS or on-premises.
+Amazon Keyspaces (for Apache Cassandra) is a scalable, highly available, and managed Apache Cassandra–compatible database service.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.
 See [AWS Pricing](https://aws.amazon.com/pricing/).